OoTRandomizer/rtgg-randobot/COMMANDS.md

 Once this setting is enabled, Randobot will publish the password at the start of the race countdown next to the seed hash in the race room information.

-If the automated password acquiry after rolling the seed fails multiple times, manual acquiry can be attempted using `!password get`.
+If the automated password retrieval after rolling the seed, manual acquiry can be attempted using `!password get`.
 Note that a race with a password activated seed can not be started without a password.

 ## !s7